20 best Graphic drawing tablets of 2023

 The 11.9-inch IPS display offers 1920 x 1080 pixels resolution and 94% Adobe RGB color accuracy, ensuring your images on the screen are clear, accurate and vibrant.

-The X3 Elite stylus is a battery-free and comes with 3 grams of initial activation force, 8192 levels of pressure sensitivity and 60 degrees of tilt sensitivity.
+The stylus features the X3 smart chip, comes with only 3 grams of initial activation force, supports 8192 pressure levels and 60 degrees of tilt detection, which increase its sensitivity, and feels smooth when drawing.

-10. Huion Kamvas 13
+6. Huion Kamvas 13 Pro (2.5k)

-The Huion Kamvas 13 tablet comes with a sleek, modern, and minimalist design.
+The Huion Kamvas 13 Pro tablet comes with a sleek, modern, and minimalist design.
 It’s lightweight and portable for any artist or photographer.

-You have a big screen at the front with 8 shortcut buttons located at the left.
-On the back, you will find four circular rubber pads the help the tablet to get a firm grip on smooth surfaces.
+On the back, you will find 4 circular rubber pads the help the tablet to get a firm grip on smooth surfaces.

+The QLED Panel has a color reproduction of 145% sRGB, resolution of 2.5K QHD (2560 x 1600-pixel), and high contrast ratio of 1200:1.
 The screen looks sharp and you won’t be able to see individual pixels even when working up close.

 The tablet stand is made with metal and hard plastic.
 Build quality is solid.
 There are spare nibs within the donut-shaped stand for the pen.

-The Huion Kamvas 13 is a well designed and well built budget pen display that has good drawing performance.
+The Huion Kamvas 13 Pro is a well designed and well built budget pen display that has good drawing performance.

-11. Wacom Cintiq 16
+7. Wacom Cintiq 16

 Wacom Cintiq 16 beginner display drawing tablet